handresc1127/Whatsapp_AndroidToIphone/README.md

 # Modern WhatsApp encrypts databases by default
 # Script will attempt automatic decryption (requires root)

-# If automatic fails:
+# If automatic fails (no root):
+# Use the decryption helper script:
+python decrypt_helper.py

+# Or decrypt manually:
 # 1. Use WhatsApp Key Extractor tool (no root needed)
 # 2. Decrypt manually with wa-crypt-tools
-# 3. See docs/USAGE.md for detailed instructions
+# 3. See docs/ENCRYPTED_DATABASES.md for detailed instructions
 ```

 **iOS backup not found:**